eazar001/irc_client/README.md

 ?- priv_msg(freenode, "hello world", "##prolog").

 % sends a message to the user "nick02" with "hello" and "world", each
-% on seperate lines, on the connection with the alias, "efnet".
+% on separate lines, on the connection with the alias, "efnet".
 ?- priv_msg(efnet, "hello\nworld", "nick02").

 % sends an invitation to ##math, for freenode user, "user001"